Embedded Visual Prompt Tuning: More Results and Details

 \paragraph{\textbf{EPT}} We utilize the validation set of each dataset to determine the optimal prompt length $d_p$.
 The prompt length represents the exclusive hyperparameter of the EPT approach that we adjust.
 For Transformer-based models, we consider the range of values for prompt length as [5, 10, 20, 50, 100, 200, 400, 600].
 For the ViT architecture, we set the prompted layers to 'DEEP', which means prompts are used in all layers.

-Note: For ViT-base/16, the number of embedding patches is 196, and the embedding dimensions for each patch are 768.
-Consequently, to facilitate comparison with VPT, we multiply our relative prompt length by 196/768.
+Note: For ViT-base/16, the number of embedding patches is 196.
+Embedding dimensions for each patch are 768.
+Consequently, to facilitate comparison with VPT, we multiply the relative prompt length by 196/768.
 Each prompt is randomly initialized using a normal initialization scheme.
-We adhere to the original design choices of the backbone architecture, including the presence of classification tokens [CLS] and whether to employ the final [CLS] embeddings as input for the classification head.
+We adhere to the original design choices of the backbone architecture.

 \paragraph{\textbf{VPT}} For the settings in VPT, we follow Jia et al.~\cite{jia2022visual}.
 We use the validation set of each dataset to find the best prompt length $n_p$.
-For Transformer backbones, the range of prompt length is [1, 5, 10, 50, 100, 150].
+The prompt length range for Transformer backbones spans [1, 5, 10, 50, 100, 150].
 For the ViT architecture, we set the prompted layers to 'DEEP', which means prompts are used in all layers.

 \paragraph{\textbf{VP}} For the settings in VP~\cite{Bahng_Jahanian_Sankaranarayanan_Isola_2022}, we use the validation set of each dataset to find the best prompt length $n_p$.
 Since the VP method is not our primary comparative approach, we only conducted experiments on the ViT (Vision Transformer) architecture.
 The range of prompt length is [1, 5, 10, 50, 100, 150].
 We set the prompted layers to 'DEEP', which means prompts are used in all layers.